API Reference

 | recommended_by | String | For SPAs or pop-ups, set this value to "dynamic".
 This field is mandatory in specific scenarios. |

-| recommended_code | String | For SPAs or pop-ups, provide the unique widget code found in the "data-recommender-code" attribute in the account. |
+| recommended_code | String | For SPAs or pop-ups, provide the unique widget code found in the "data-recommender-code" attribute in your account. |

 | stock | Boolean | Product availability.
 This value overrides data from product feeds or catalog imports.
 This field is optional. |